Benchmarking quantum annealers using symmetries in embedded subgraphs: The method

 \section{The method}

 The foundation of our benchmarking method is to simultaneously evolve two subgraphs based on spatial or spatial+spin-inversion symmetry of the QA device's native graph, when the graph is embedded onto a Euclidean space.
 The technique can be extended to more than two subgraphs evolved simultaneously, and to other symmetries.
 Moreover, the method can also be applied to hypergraphs for the case of Hamiltonians with many-body interactions.
 In this paper we concentrate on two subgraphs, and on mirror or mirror+spin-reversal symmetry relating the two embedded subgraphs.
 As in FIG.~\ref{fig:chimera_lattice}, the two subgraphs are the mirror image of each other, and a selected set of qubits in one subgraph is either ferromagnetically or antiferromagnetically coupled to the corresponding mirror qubits in the second subgraph in order to enforce symmetry constraints on the ground state solutions of the composite Hamiltonian.
 Candidate solutions that do not satisfy these symmetry constraints can then be eliminated as invalid.
-To demonstrate this process, let us consider a QUBO problem in the form of the Ising spin Hamiltonian
+To demonstrate this process, let us consider a QUBO problem that has binary variables 0 and 1.
+In this paper, we describe these problems using Ising variables, with the resultant Ising spin-glass Hamiltonian given by

 where the subgraph $G = (V,E)$ with vertices $V$ and edges $E$ captures the structural information pertaining to the problem, with $J_{ij}$ and $h_i$ being the exchange couplings and the local fields, respectively.
 Let $\mathcal{H}_\text{prob}^\prime$ be a copy of $\mathcal{H}_\text{prob}$ with subgraph $G^\prime = (V^\prime,E^\prime)$, which is a mirror image of $G$ with respect to the chosen mirror plane.
 A subset of vertices $\{k\} \subset V$ in $G$ are directly connected to their mirror counterparts $\{k^\prime\} \subset V^\prime$ in $G^\prime$ using ``mirror couplings'', all with the same sign and of strength $M_k$, as represented by the coupling Hamiltonian